KDABLabs/qt_precommit/README.md

 If the file does not exist, or the Qt `path` is not configured, `qt_precommit` will use the `PATH` environment variable when searching for the specified tool.

-If used, the `.qt_precommit` file should be added to the `.gitignore` file, as this is a machine-specific configuration.
+If used, the `.qt-precommit` file should be added to the `.gitignore` file, as this is a machine-specific configuration.

 ## Licensing